Skip to content

 Divergent exit#

 AMD hardware does not seem to have a mechanism by which individual threads can terminate early (only entire warps).
 As a result, the exit instruction may be used only in converged contexts.
+We transform it into approximately:

 Empty asm volatile blocks#